MUHAMMMMED/eCommerce/README.md

 # eCommerce
 Project Overview

 This is a sophisticated eCommerce website built with Django for the backend and React for the frontend.
-It incorporates Stripe for payment processing, PostgreSQL for database management, and uses Docker and Nginx for containerization and deployment.
+It incorporates Stripe for payment processing, PostgreSQL for database management, and uses Docker and Nginx for containerization and use  CI/CD  and deployment.

 Key Features